 - Mix everything but the oils in a small bowl.
-Add olive oil a tablespoon or two at a time, until the consistency is right.
+Add olive oil a tablespoon at a time, until the consistency is right.
 I like mine to be thin, like pudding, so I used quite a bit of oil.

 - After the consistency is right, add the essential oil.
 Use your nose as a guide.
 You'll know when you have enough.